alan-ooh-media-exercise/ooh-media-web-api/README.md

 # Ooh Media Coding Exercise

-##Tools
+## Tools
-The initial approach I took was to create the API was to use Sails.js as it was quite helpful for initial development.
+The initial approach I took was to create the API using Sails.js as it was quite helpful for initial development.
-I also found it's ORM waterline quite attractive and it's seperation of authentication policies and endpoints.
+I also found the ORM waterline quite attractive as well as it's seperation of authentication policies and endpoints.
 This however quickly became unweildy as testing sails apps is difficult.
-I commonly go to github to see how other approach it in this instance and nobody seems to test Sails, so I pivoted.
+I commonly go to github to see how others approach it in these instances, nobody seems to test Sails, so I pivoted.
 The Second implementation was created using Express + Knex + Passport and I found it much easier to approach.

 ## Approach